Travel insurance when you’re pregnant

 If you want to fly after the week 28, the airline might ask for a letter from your doctor or midwife confirming the expected due date and whether you’re at risk of any complications.

 Advice for travelling during pregnancy

 A well-deserved break can be just what the doctor ordered during a pregnancy, but it's important to plan ahead to make sure the holiday runs smoothly and that stress levels are kept to a minimum.

 Before travelling, you should consider the following:

-Travelling by air: The risk of developing blood clots in the veins of the legs during a flight (or when remaining stationary on a long car journey) increases when pregnant, so it's important to regularly get up and move around as much as possible.
+Potential blood clots: The risk of developing blood clots (deep vein thrombosis) in the veins of the legs during a flight (or when remaining stationary on a long car journey) increases when pregnant, so it's important to regularly get up and move around as much as possible.
 You should aim to do so for around 15 minutes of every hour.

-Vaccinations: It's best practice to avoid travelling to high risk destinations as the use of a vaccine may not be safe during pregnancy.
-Malaria also poses a high risk to pregnant women so you should avoid malarious areas (please talk to your doctor if you need further advice in this area).
+Vaccinations: It is best practice to avoid travelling to high risk destinations as the use of a vaccine may not be safe during pregnancy.
+Malaria also poses a high risk to pregnant women, so speak to your doctor if you need further advice in this area.

-Once there you can filter results by cover level in the areas of baggage, cancellation and medical expenses and decide on the excesses you wish to pay should you need to make a claim.
+With these questions answered, you can proceed to the results page.
+Here you can filter results by cover level in the areas of baggage, cancellation and medical expenses and decide on the excess you wish to pay should you need to make a claim.

 After doing this, all that remains is to choose a travel insurance deal best suited to your requirements at a competitive price.